System Design Space

 Practical reading plan

-1. First close the basics: prompting, ML foundations, transformer fundamentals.
+1. First close the basics: prompt design, ML foundations, and transformer principles.

-2. Then go through questions in topic blocks and track weak areas.
+2. Then work through questions by topic and mark weak spots.

-3. For each topic prepare 2-3 detailed spoken answers with examples.
+3. For each topic, prepare 2-3 detailed spoken answers with practical examples.

 Question blocks that appear most often